markbirss/MESHBULLET/README.md

 * Flash board with firmware ( still to release or merge this DIY varaint )

-* Aseemble SMA connectors and glue together parts
+* Aseemble SMA connectors, uFl pigtails and glue together parts

 Use B-7000 glue ( needs about 2 days to cure well )